YinJC/uk-tex-faq/FAQ-rerun.md

----
-layout: page
-title: ''Rerun'' messages won't go away
+# ''Rerun'' messages won't go away
----

 The LaTeX message ''Rerun to get crossreferences right'' is supposed to warn the user that the job needs to be processed again,